Protest in Washington DC criticises state spending and Obama’s healthcare plan.

 “This movement is made up of people who oppose big government,” said Steinhauser, describing the thousands of protesters who rallied in Washington against Obama last weekend.

-Joe Wilson, the South Carolina Republican who yelled “You lie” during Obama’s speech to congress last Wednesday, was formally rebuked on Tuesday in a House of Representatives vote.
+Joe Wilson, the South Carolina Republican who yelled “You lie!” during Obama’s speech to congress last Wednesday, was formally rebuked on Tuesday in a house vote.

 The outburst came after Obama said that illegal immigrants would not be able to claim for federal subsidies to buy health insurance.